eniva/fpga-controls/README.md

 **Implementation**
 =============
-You can use the indiviual modules if you just want one small part of the solution, but for a proper implementation simply use the enhancedcontroller module in controls_top.sv.
+You can use the indiviual modules if you just want one small part of the solution, but for a proper implementation simply use the enhanced2wayjoy/enhanced4wayjoy module in controls_top.sv.

 Implement this goodie in just two steps!